3d LSB and NMCB 5 conduct crane load test

-U.S. Navy CM2 Michael Saldana, a construction mechanic with Naval Mobile Construction Battalion 5 (NMCB), and native of Corpus Christi, Texas, attaches a rope and shackle to conduct crane load tests on Camp Shields, Okinawa, Japan, Jan.
+U.S. Marines with 3rd Landing Support Battalion (LSB), Combat Logistics Regiment 3, 3rd Marine Logistics Group (MLG), conduct a crane load test on Camp Shields, Okinawa, Japan, Jan.
 28th, 2021.
-Marines with 3rd Landing Support Battalion 5 and Sailors with NMCB 5 conducted crane load tests to ensure the durability and reliability of the equipment they use to support the joint force.
+Marines with 3rd LSB and Sailors with Naval Mobile Construction Battalion 5 conducted crane load tests to ensure the durability and reliability of the equipment they use to support the joint force.
 3rd MLG, based out of Okinawa, Japan, is a forward deployed combat unit that serves as III Marine Expeditionary Force’s comprehensive logistics and combat service support backbone for operations throughout the Indo-Pacific area of responsibility.
-(U.S. Marine Corps photo by Lance Cpl.
-Sebastian Aponte)
+(U.S. Marine Corps video by Lance Cpl.
+Moises Rodriguez)

 |Date Taken: